AryanT10/youtubeClone_React/README.md

 `Feed`: Handles and displays a feed of videos and channels.

-`ChannelDetail`: Renders detailed information about a specific channel.
+`ChannelDetails`: Renders detailed information about a specific channel.

 `SearchFeed`: Handles the functionality related to searching for videos or channels.

-`VideoDetail`: Manages and displays detailed information about a specific video.
+`VideoDetails`: Manages and displays detailed information about a specific video.

 `SearchBar`: A search bar component for users to search for videos or channels.